himmAllRight/himmAllRight-source/content/post/draft-website-with-jenkins.md

 ## Jenkins

-I had previously created a dedicated Jenkins server on my home network (Mr. Mime), using a CentOS7 VM hosted on my home server.
+I had previously created a dedicated Jenkins server on my home network (Mr. Mime), using a CentOS 7 VM hosted on my home server.
 However, any Jenkins setup should work for this project (including a [docker container](on my home network)).
 To get started, checkout the [Jenkins Website](https://jenkins.io/download/), and be sure to take advantage